mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 in [[anki profile folder](../../glossary.md#profile-folder)]`/frequency-files/`.

 > **Note:** using 'Collection frequency' is not recommended because it is more volatile; if you make any changes to your
-> cards (delete, suspend, move, etc), then that might cause a cascade if sorting changes.
+> cards (delete, suspend, move, etc.), then that might cause a cascade of sorting changes.

 ## Read & Modify